pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 943 - 944 Weekend

+I am studying different techniques to apply TDD in legacy code, in my work no project has test, but in the same way it is very difficult to develop new features for fear of breaking code.

 ##### Day 942 High Performance

 These have been days of performance evaluations and how we can be getter performance in our